 Can a friendly chat a day keep the doctor errors away?

-Posted on behalf of The Bell Law Firm, PLLC on Jul 20, 2012 in Doctor Errors
+Posted on behalf of Stewart Bell, PLLC on Jul 20, 2012 in Doctor Errors

 Poor communication can cause serious problems in any setting or context.
 In a marriage, it can lead to divorce.
 At work, it may get you fired.
 As significant as those consequences are, they pale in comparison to what poor communication can mean in a health care setting.
 Here, a failure to communicate or a miscommunication between doctors, nurses or other staff members can have dire and even deadly consequences for patients at any West Virginia facility.